 The Gulf of Maine is home to finback, humpback, and minke whales from roughly Spring to Fall, making Bar Harbor the best spot for whale watching in Maine.

-The timing is also perfect if you’re visiting Bar Harbor during the peak season of June, July, August, and September.
+This timing is perfect if you’re visiting Bar Harbor during the peak tourist season of June, July, August, and September.

 For great whale watching in Bar Harbor, check out the tours offered by Bar Harbor Whale Watch Co.

-On Bar Harbor Whale Watch Company’s tours, you’ll likely see other fun sea animals, like seals and puffins, as well as whales.
+On Bar Harbor Whale Watch Company’s tours, you’ll likely see other fun sea animals, like seals and puffins, not just whales!